Actively Recruiting

 - Parents unable to understand Swedish

-- Parents with severe mental illness or physical medical conditions requiring extensive inpatient care
+- Parents with severe mental illness or physical conditions requiring extensive inpatient care

-- Families without a stable living situation such as substance abuse, homelessness, or risk of deportation from Sweden
+- Families without a stable living situation, such as substance abuse, homelessness, or threat of deportation

-- Families who have previously participated in the INSPIRE study or pilot
+- Families that have previously participated in the INSPIRE study or pilot study

 AI-Screening